Arin1604/extendedRay/README.md

 ### Repo Structure

 #### **1) SRC**
 SRC contains the main implementation of my project.
 It is comprised of a Camera Class, a Ray-Tracer Class (and its associated files), Shape classes, Utilities classes, and a main file.
 Detailed descriptions of their functions are present as in-line comments in their respective header and cpp files.
-Below, I provide I brief description of their roles:
+Below, I provide a brief description of their roles:

 ##### i) Camera
 My camera class represents the virtual camera in my project through which we see the 3-D scene.
 Its orientation is defined by 3 vectors: pos (its position), look (the direction in which it is looking), and up(the "up" direction for the camera).
-It defines the view matrix, and **defines the viewplane for our scene**.
+It defines the view matrix, and **the view plane for our scene**.
 Collectively, these determine the view volume that is rendered in the final image.

 ##### ii) Ray-Tracer
-raytracer and raytracescene handle the vast majority of the ray-tracing algorithm.
+Ray Tracer and Ray Trace Scene handle the vast majority of the ray-tracing algorithm.
 In essence, we define light rays as mathematical objects and generate them from the Camera (or the lens in special cases).
 These rays are directed towards individual pixels of the aforementioned view plane and are then traced into the 3-D scene.
 The color of the pixel is then determined by computing the ray's interactions with the objects in the scene.
 The Phong Illumination Model plays a crucial role here.
 ![image](https://github.com/Arin1604/extendedRay/assets/113402703/0c0b882c-95e6-4ab3-b901-eb34fa60a4e6)
 https://developer.nvidia.com/discover/ray-tracing

 ##### iii) Utils
-Scene File Reader and Scene Parser are resposnible for reading the JSON file that contains the scene information and then populating the various data structures using the scene's information.
+Scene File Reader and Scene Parser are responsible for reading the JSON file that contains the scene information and then populating the various data structures using the scene's information.

 ##### iv) Shapes
 The various shape classes contain the implicit equations used to define the various objects in the scene.
-Theese classes play a crucial role in the intersection logic to indicate when a light ray hits the surface of an object.
+These classes play a crucial role in the intersection logic to indicate when a light ray hits the surface of an object.

 ##### v) Main
 Contains the main method and sets up the configuration of the Ray-Tracer.
 It is here that I have implemented support for producing animated outputs by using FFmpeg to integrate individual frames into a mp4 file.